James Webb Space Telescope Project

-An important question that should be asked of me is, why spend a month drawing an image in charcoal and pastel instead of just leaving it as a straight photograph.
-One thing I have come to enjoy about this process is the idea, and the technique, of using a very imprecise medium, like soft charcoal, to render the image of one of the most advanced and precise objects ever devised and constructed by mankind, the JWST.
-Charcoal is also one of the most primitive and ancient tools for drawing, and I’m using it to describe another tool for science, that will be shot a million miles into space to help unlock some of the mysteries of our galaxy and the universe.
+An important question that should be asked of me is: "why spend a month drawing an image in charcoal and pastel instead of just producing a standard photograph?”
+One thing I have come to enjoy about this process is the idea, and the technique, of using a very imprecise medium, like soft charcoal, to render the image of one of the most technically advanced and precise objects ever devised and constructed by mankind, the JWST.
+Charcoal is also one of the most primitive and ancient tools for drawing, and I’m using it to describe a tool for science, that will be shot a million miles into space to help unlock some of the mysteries of our galaxy and the universe.
 It’s an interesting juxtaposition.

-I also appreciate how drawing with charcoal mimics the tonality of photography better than pencil, pen or paint.
+I also appreciate how drawing with charcoal mimics the tonality of photography better than using pencil, pen or paint.
 I love the gradient tones that charcoal can produce.
 I trained as a photographer and spent a portion of my life practicing the craft.
-I have been seduced by the rich tonality that B&W photography can achieved.
-But, by directly drawing the image with charcoal and pastel, instead of printing the image, I find more artistic freedom, as well as a great deal more labor, and sometimes tedium.
+I have been seduced by the rich tonality that B&W photography can achieve.
+But, by directly drawing the image with charcoal and pastel, instead of printing a digital image, I find more artistic freedom, as well as a great deal more labor, and sometimes tedium.
 I have become the printer, in a way.

 Considering Industrial Infrastructure 2015

 My artwork explores the aesthetic experience of the ignored industrial landscape, presenting, through an artist’s eye, the structures that are all around us, but which we do not always really see.
 I want to challenge viewers to shift their assumptions about the landscape -- to recognize, appreciate and find pleasure in the inherent aesthetic importance of industrial systems.
 But I also want my work to spur consideration of how we rely on this infrastructure, and yet largely take it for granted.